Microsoft Teams Town Hall Alternative

 These are different design philosophies, not different quality levels.
 The right choice depends entirely on what you need the all-hands to accomplish.

-It is already included for Microsoft 365 users.
-Since April 1, 2026, Teams Town Hall moved from Teams Premium into Teams Enterprise.
-For organizations running M365, this means capable all-hands infrastructure at zero incremental spend.
+It is already included for many Microsoft 365 users.
+Since April 1, 2026, Microsoft has included more Teams event capabilities in Teams Enterprise.
+For organizations running M365 Enterprise, this means capable all-hands infrastructure at zero incremental spend.
 That is the single most important fact in this comparison.

 Scale beyond 2,500 — up to 100,000 attendees.
-Teams Town Hall supports up to 10,000 attendees on Teams Enterprise and up to 100,000 with Teams Premium.
+Teams Town Hall supports up to 10,000 view-only attendees on Teams Enterprise and up to 100,000 with Teams Attendee Capacity Packs.
 Roam Theater supports up to 2,500 in its immersive stadium mode.
 For very large organizations where company-wide gatherings involve tens of thousands of people, Teams has the only infrastructure in this comparison that handles it.

 Native moderated Q&A panel.
 Teams Town Hall has a dedicated Q&A panel with raise-hand functionality, organizer-moderated approval before questions reach presenters, and structured queue management.
 Roam’s open mic queue and live chat work well for town hall Q&A but does not have upvoting, anonymous submission, or organizer-approval flow.